New User | Need Help? | Forgot Password?

 The types of personal information we collect and share depend on the product or service you have with us.
 This information can include:

-All financial companies need to share customers’ personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their customers’ personal information; the reasons Fidelity Bank chooses to share; and whether you can limit this sharing.
+All financial companies need to share clients’ personal information to run their everyday business.
+In the section below, we list the reasons financial companies can share their clients’ personal information; the reasons Fidelity Bank chooses to share; and whether you can limit this sharing.

 For our everyday business purposes –such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus